C++ multiset cend

 Orange

-In the above example, cend function is used to return an iterator pointing next to the last element in the mymultiset multiset.
+In the preceding example, the cend method is employed to retrieve an iterator that points to the element following the last one in the mymultiset multiset.

 Example 4